astronomer/docs/learn/deferrable-operators.md

 Some additional notes about using deferrable operators:

 - If you want to replace non-deferrable operators in an existing project with deferrable operators, Astronomer recommends importing the deferrable operator class as its non-deferrable class name.
 If you don't include this part of the import statement, you need to replace all instances of non-deferrable operators in your DAGs.
 In the above example, that would require replacing all instances of `TimeSensor` with `TimeSensorAsync`.
-- There are some use cases where it can be more appropriate to use a traditional sensor instead of a deferrable operator.
-For example, if your task needs to wait only a few seconds for a condition to be met, Astronomer recommends using a Sensor in [`reschedule` mode](https://github.com/apache/airflow/blob/1.10.2/airflow/sensors/base_sensor_operator.py#L46-L56) to avoid unnecessary resource overhead.
+- In situations where you cannot use a deferrable operator for a longer running sensor task, for example because your infrastructure does not support a triggerer, Astronomer recommends using a sensor in [`reschedule` mode](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/sensors.html) to reduce unnecessary resource overhead.

 ## Available deferrable operators

-The easiest way to check if an operator has a deferrable option and learn how to install it is to search the [Astronomer Registry](https://registry.astronomer.io/).
+The easiest way to check if an operator has a `deferrable` parameter or an `-Async` version is to search the [Astronomer Registry](https://registry.astronomer.io/).

 Some deferrable operators are installed by default in Airflow, including the [TimeSensorAsync](https://registry.astronomer.io/providers/apache-airflow/versions/latest/modules/TimeSensorAsync) and [TriggerDagRunOperator](https://registry.astronomer.io/providers/apache-airflow/versions/latest/modules/TriggerDagRunOperator).